 Board of Trustees

 The Women’s Aid Board of Trustees is responsible for setting the strategic direction of Women’s Aid, ensuring that the charity complies with all its legal and regulatory requirements and that the charity’s governance is of the highest possible standard.
 The diversity of the Board is currently reflected with representation from all sectors including voluntary management, legal and financial expertise, and equality and diversity professionals.
-Just over half of the trustees are representing Women’s Aid member organisations who are direct service providers.
+Just over half of the trustees are appointed from Women’s Aid members.
 As Women’s Aid is a Charitable Company, board members are Directors and Trustees of the Company.

 Femi Otitoju, Co-Chair